xoascf/SuRun/SuRun/ReadMe.txt

 * FIX: TrayWindow was not size limited
-* FIX: IShellExecHook and FireFox Update did not work
+* FIX: FireFox Update did not work with ShellExec-Hook
-* FIX: ResolveCommandLine failed with Spaces at start
+* FIX: ResolveCommandLine failed with leading Spaces
 * SuRun /SysmenuHook exits immediately if no IAT-Hook and no "(Re)Start as Admin" System Menu hooks are used
 * SuRun has no Start Menu entry anymore.
   You can configure and uninstall SuRun from the Control Panel
-* BeOrBecomeSuRunner uses different Strings for Setup/Run
+* BeOrBecomeSuRunner uses different Strings (User/YOU) for Setup/Run

 ToDo:
 ---------------------